docker/docs/desktop/hardened-desktop/admin-controls/configure-ac.md

 >Note
 >
->Admin Controls is currently in [Early Access](../../../release-lifecycle.md#early-access-ea) and available to Docker Business customers only.
+>Admin Controls is available to Docker Business customers only.

 This page contains information about how administrators can configure Admin Controls to specify and lock configuration parameters to create a standardized Docker Desktop environment across the organization.